H6gvbhYujnhwP/thegreenagents-studio/BLUEPRINT.md

 - `POST /posts/:id/regenerate` — combined regen (text + image).
 Kept for safety but no longer wired to a UI.
 - `POST /posts/:id/regenerate-text` — text-only regen via `regenerateSinglePost` (Anthropic).
 Drops approval, counts against 30/day cap.
 - `POST /posts/:id/regenerate-image` — image-only regen via Gemini + R2 upload.
 Drops approval, counts against 30/day cap.
 - `POST /campaigns/:id/posts/approve-all` — bulk approve.
-On full success: pushes posts sequentially to Supergrow as live `queue_post` calls in `posts_json` order, then flips campaign stage to `deployed`.
+On full success: pushes posts sequentially to Supergrow as live `queue_post` calls in `posts_json` order, then sets `stage='done', status='completed', deployed_by='portal', completed_at=now()` so the campaign reaches the same terminal state as an admin push.
 On partial failure: stops at the first failure (no out-of-order queue), keeps stage at `awaiting_approval`, marks only the successful ones with `client_approved_at`, audits the partial state.
 Returns 207 with details.

 History (3b-i):
-- `GET /campaigns-history` — all campaigns where `stage IN ('deployed', 'done')` for the linked LinkedIn client.
+- `GET /campaigns-history` — all campaigns where `stage = 'done'` for the linked LinkedIn client. `'done'` is now the single terminal stage; the legacy `'deployed'` value was migrated into `'done'+deployed_by='portal'` on next boot (decision #27).
 Returns full projected posts arrays so the frontend can expand a card without a second fetch.

 Inbox (3b-ii):
 - `GET /inbox` — last 100 replies for the customer's mailboxes (resolved via `customer_services` email link).
 Returns rows with `from_address`, `from_name`, snippet, classification, received_at, matched_campaign_title.